efretland/home-workout-generator/README.md

 Home workout generator (from exercises done with minimal equipment)

-This workout generator stems from the need to quickly come up with effective, thorough, and non-repetitive workouts that are doable at home.
+This workout generator is a script that, when run, creates a comprehensive body-weight workout that should take about 45 minutes to complete.
+This project stems from the need to quickly come up with effective, thorough, and non-repetitive workouts that are doable at home.
 An important component is that none of these exercises require any equipment aside from a few that require a resistance band.
 The final product of the script is a function that can generate any of four kinds of workout - core, upper body, lower body, or full body.